Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 4. Secure Your Plates and Platters

-You will definitely want to secure your plates and platters to the shelving so that they don’t slip and break.
-You could use plate stands, but they take up a great deal of space.
+You will definitely want to secure your china plates and platters to the vintage china hutch shelving so that they don’t slip and break.
+You could use plate stands, but they can take up a great deal of space.

 You’ll see more on this as you read on.

-You may also enjoy this Antique Family Heirloom to Buffet Table & Sideboard.
+You may also enjoy this Antique Family Heirloom to Buffet Table & Sideboard post.

 Should you line your china cabinet with dishes on end?

 This is completely up to you!
 There are so many different looks.
 A full china cabinet vs. a streamlined hutch?
 It’s all a personal preference.
-Here I lined my top shelf with 6 dinner plates end to end.
+Here, I lined my top shelf with 6 dinner plates end to end.
 Yet, I think 3 plates would simply look beautiful too.
-Test it out in your own china cabinet hutch to see which look you prefer.
+Test it out in your own vintage china hutch to see which look you prefer.

 5. Create Height by Stacking Dishes and Bowls